 - Spicier - This recipe is spicy already, but if you want more spice, add more crushed red pepper flakes or add smoked paprika.

 - Deluxe - add caramelized onions or roasted garlic.
+Or stir in cashew cream.

 - Kid-friendly - to make it less spicy, use only a little bit of the crushed red pepper flakes or leave them out entirely.